This advice provides a general guide to the main principles and requirements of lotteries law as contained in the Gambling Act 2005.

 The society is required to be registered with the licensing authority in the area where their principal office is located.
 If the licensing authority considers that the society’s principal office is situated in another area it shall inform the society as soon as possible and also notify the other appropriate licensing authority.

 The application must be in the form prescribed by regulations and will need to be accompanied by the prescribed fee of £40.00.
 If you would like a copy of our application form please visit the apply for a small society lottery registration page.
-Alternatively you can telephone our helpline on 01395 517411.

 The licensing authority will record details of the society and keep the details on a register.
 Whilst this does not have to be a public register, the Gambling Commission have recommended that licensing authorities make the register available to the public on request.